Not the Soul

 J. Richard Middleton (Roberts Wesleyan College) puts it well in The Liberating Image.
 He offers that the image of God describes “the royal office or calling of human beings as God’s representatives and agents in the world.”
 Image of God means that humans have been given “power to share in God’s rule or administration of the earth’s resources and creatures.”1

 When one reads Genesis 1:26-27 with this in mind, the point becomes fairly obvious: “Let us make humankind in our image, according to our likeness, and let them have dominion over the fish…birds…cattle…wild animals…creeping things” (NRSV).

 Humankind, created on the sixth day, has been given the authority to rule over the other creatures God had made on the fourth and fifth days.
 They have that authority because humankind is made in God’s image.

 The phrase “image of God” is not about what makes us human.
 It is about humanity’s unique role in being God’s kingly representatives in creation.
-Once we understand what image of God means in Genesis, we will be in a better position to see how this idea is worked out elsewhere in the Bible, which we will begin next week.
+Once we understand what image of God means in Genesis, we will be in a better position to see how this idea is worked out elsewhere in the Bible.